CAPDGroup/CAPDexercises/07-find-minimum/README.md

 # EXERCISE:
 **Find parameter of a system that minimizes a certain property of this system.**

-- Please read [Exercise 6](../06-finding-system-parameter/README.md) for description of the model of a boat travelling trough a river.
+- Please read [Exercise 6](06-finding-system-parameter/README.md) for description of the model of a boat travelling trough a river.

 - Here we additionally assume that the current of the river is stronger than the boat engine.
-Then, the boat must be drifted and there is a minimal value $`x_1`$, such that the boad can reach the point $`(x_1,L)`$.
+Then, the boat must be drifted and there is a minimal value $`x_1`$, such that the boat can reach the point $`(x_1,L)`$.

 ## Problem: